mazi-project/guestbook/README.md

 # MAZI Guestbook

 Mazi-board or MAZI Guestbook is an application part of the MAZI toolkit for sharing ideas, photos and more, related to the specific place where a MAZI Zone is deployed, a form of digital Guestbook.

 See here for more details and documentation: https://github.com/mazi-project/guestbook/wiki

+And try it out here: http://demo.mazizone.eu:8081/

 ## Server Requirements